foonster/postman/README.md

 example.php - example PHP file using the script

-EMAIL.php - Foonster Technology Email Module - YAMM
+Email.php - Foonster Technology Email Module - YAMM

-recaptchalib.php - Google Captcha Module

 stop-file.txt - file containing all words that you want to supress from the email.